sokmena/CS601_TermProjectSokmenAli/readme.md

   - Fixed the issue with uppercase file extension leading to the video not loading

 ## Final features
-- Used Vue v-html to replace th static navbar with an attribute-bound navbar that allows expansion of the website
+- Used Vue (v-html) to replace the static navbar and footer with an attribute-bound ones that allow easier expansion of the website